5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Brightness_Key_Shortcuts/README.md

 - Embedded Controller (`EC`/`EC0`)

 ## II.
 Binary Renames
-In ACPI > Patch, add the corresponding renames listed in the `.dsl` file.
+Add the corresponding renames listed in the `.dsl` file to your config.plist under `ACPI/Patch`.

 - **Asus A580UR**: